artemave/REST-assured/README.markdown

 ## Doubles

 Double is a stub/mock of HTTP request.
-You create a double that has the same request fullpath and method as the one your app is sending to a dependency and then convience your app that rest-assured is that dependency (for the purpose of test).
+You create a double that has the same request fullpath and method as the one your app is sending to a dependency and then convience your app that rest-assured is that dependency (by making endpoints configurable).

 ### Ruby Client API